-Helper batch file name Description Customize-usrvars.bat Customizes user environment variables This file uses notepad.exe to open the a:\usrvars.bat file for editing.
+Helper batch file name Description Customize-netvars.bat Customizes network environment variables This file uses notepad.exe to open the a:\netvars.bat file for editing.
+When the text editor closes, this file calls the Update-Network-Files.bat file to update the necessary network files on the diskette.
+Important: If you do not use this file to modify netvars.bat, you must run the Update-Network-Files.bat file to update the network files on the diskette.
+Customize-usrvars.bat Customizes user environment variables This file uses notepad.exe to open the A:\usrvars.bat file for editing.
 MakeDisk-Disposal.bat Creates a secure data disposal diskette This file uses loaddskf.exe to convert the disposal.img diskette image to a DOS-startable (bootable) diskette in the diskette drive (a:) of the source system.
-MakeDisk-Linux-Network-Install.bat Creates a Linux network-based installation diskette This file uses loaddskf.exe to convert the Inetinst.img diskette image to a DOS-startable (bootable) diskette in the diskette drive (a:) of the source system.
+Restriction: A known problem can prevent the loaddskf.exe utility from working properly under Windows 2000.
+The problem occurs when the utility or the disk images are in directories that contain long file names.
+MakeDisk-Linux-Network-Install.bat Creates a Linux network-based installation diskette This file uses loaddskf.exe to convert the lnetinst.img diskette image to a DOS-startable (bootable) diskette in the diskette drive (a:) of the source system.
+See the description of the MakeDisk-Disposal.bat helper file to learn about a known restriction of the loaddskf.exe utility.
 MakeDisk-Windows-CD-Install.bat Creates a Microsoft Windows CD-based installation diskette This file uses loaddskf.exe to convert the wcdinst.img diskette image to a DOS-startable (bootable) diskette in the diskette drive (a:) of the source system.
+See the description of the MakeDisk-Disposal.bat helper file to learn about a known restriction of the loaddskf.exe utility.
 MakeDisk-Windows-Network-Install.bat Creates a Microsoft Windows network-based installation diskette This file uses loaddskf.exe to convert the wnetinst.img diskette image to a DOS-startable (bootable) diskette in the diskette drive (a:) of the source system.
+See the description of the MakeDisk-Disposal.bat helper file to learn about a known restriction of the loaddskf.exe utility.
 Restore-Diskette-Boot-Record.bat Restores the diskette boot record This file uses altboot.exe to restore the boot record of a startup (boot) diskette that has been altered by altboot.exe.
 Save-BootDisk.bat Creates an image of the diskette in the source system diskette drive (a:) This file uses savedskf.exe to convert the diskette in the source system diskette drive (a:) to a file named bootdisk.img in the sgdeploy\sgtk\boot directory of the source tree.
 This is only for Remote Supervisor Adapter II or BladeCenter Management Module deployment scenarios.
-Update-Network-Files.bat Updates network files on the diskette with current network environment variables This file uses the netvars.bat file environment variable settings to update corresponding settings in the following files on the diskette: a:\bcom\protocol.ini • a:\e1000\protocol.ini a:\net\network.ini